Soulsender/Scarab/README.md

 - Insults using detailed randomly generated API.
 - **(WIP)** Admin tools. **(These have been temporaily disabled until I add a limitation on users with access.)**
 - **(WIP)** Minecraft custom marketplace to coodinate selling and buying of ingame items and trade offers.

+## **Usage**
+Currently, the bot is in alpha, and not ready to be deployed.
+Once it it, I will update this statment.

 ### **Sources**
  - https://www.youtube.com/watch?v=nW8c7vT6Hl4&t=1s&ab_channel=LucasLucas